 poolside, or cruising in the Caribbean, be sure to squeeze in a workout when

 you can.
-Many major hotels and motel chains now have gyms equipped with
+Most major hotels and many motel chains have gyms equipped with

 treadmills, elliptical machines, weights, and/or a pool.
 Cruiselines offer